hackthedev/dcts-shipping/README.md

 <br>

 ## Obfuscated?
 Yes.
-I just dont want someone to rip my hard work.
-Until i find a better solution i will manage it like this.
-If there is someone like "someordinarygamers" who would want to verify this i could send the actual source code to them to approve it or smth.
-Feel free to ask me about anything.
+Its not open source.
+I dont want my work to be copied but yet i still want people to be able to use it.
+I'll find a better solution in the future.

 <br>